bootdotdev/blog/content/wiki/the-game.md

 * Completing quests
 * Unlocking new roles

-Gems can be spent on two things:
+Gems can be spent on three things:

 * To buy sharpshooter armor
 * To buy XP boosts
+* To buy frozen flames

 ## Sharpshooter Sprees